Closing Time (Semisonic song): Music video

+The song's music video features a unique split screen technique, seen here.

 The music video was directed by Chris Applebaum.
-It involves a split screen in which Wilson and the band performing the song together are on the right side while a woman working in a cafe she is about to close down for the night is on the left.
+It involves a split screen in which Wilson and the band performing the song together are on the right side while a woman (played by Denise Franco) working in a cafe she is about to close for the night is on the left.
 The woman tries to call Wilson, but he does not hear the phone ring or see the message she left due to his performing the song.
 Both she and Wilson then each leave their respective locations and make their way through the streets to the same club.
 The woman gets there first, looks around, and leaves.
 She walks just past Wilson as he comes in, with neither of them seeing the other.
 Wilson also then looks around for the woman too and then leaves.
 The video ends as Wilson meets the band outside by the car and shrugs.

 Usage in other media

 This song is frequently used by some radio stations as their last song before changing formats, mostly alternative rock stations.
 Most notably on November 16, 2016, Fort Worth and Dallas, Texas-based alternative station KDGE (102.1 FM) played a continuous loop of "Closing Time" while redirecting its listeners to its area sister mainstream rock station KEGL (97.1 FM).
 This continued until 5 p.m. on November 17, 2016, when the station flipped to Christmas music then full-time to a mainstream adult contemporary format on December 26.

+In 2015 five Target employees of a Canadian store scheduled to be closed made a video titled "Semisonic-Closing Time (Target Cover)" which consists of two employees wheeling around the three-employee band with guitarist, drummer using a shopping hand basket and the singer singing Closing Time as their "sad eulogy to their fading workplace."

 On March 17, 2025, the official White House Twitter account posted a video of an undocumented immigrant getting arrested, featuring lines from the song.
 During that same day, White House press secretary Karoline Leavitt used lyrics from the song to describe forcing undocumented immigrants out of the United States.
-The band reacted negatively to the post in a statement to the press, writing "We did not authorize or condone the White House’s use of our song in any way, and no, they didn’t ask.
-The song is about joy and possibilities and hope, and they have missed the point entirely.”
+The band reacted negatively to the post in a statement to the press, writing "We did not authorize or condone the White House's use of our song in any way, and no, they didn't ask.
+The song is about joy and possibilities and hope, and they have missed the point entirely."